Addepar/ember-charts/CONTRIBUTING.md

 ## Writing Code in Ember Charts

 Ember Charts uses newer/non-portable JavaScript features, such as ECMAScript 6 modules.
-It is compiled into older/portable JavaScript using [Grunt](http://gruntjs.com/).
-Contributing to Ember Charts requires that you have grunt and NPM (for pulling in dependencies) locally installed.
+Contributing to Ember Charts requires that you have NPM (for pulling in dependencies) locally installed.

 The folder structure of Ember Charts is as follows: